opencdx/opencdx-gui/README.md

 ## Deployment Procedures (Docker)

+It is recommended to run the two UI modules locally.
+Please refer to the README in the repective module folders [OpenCdx Dashboard](opencdx-dashboard/README.md) and [OpenCdx Form Render](opencdx-form-render/README.md).

 The following is for deploying the dashboard to Docker.
-To run the Dashboard and Form Render locally using Node, please refer to the README in the repective module folders.

 1. Run the command "chmod 755 deploy.sh" in the root directory.
 2. Run the command "./deploy.sh --deploy" in the root directory of the repository.